Living with PMOS (Formerly PCOS), Anxiety, and Depression: What I Wish Iโd Known

 Hormonal Imbalances and Neurotransmitter Regulation

-PCOS causes imbalances in hormones like estrogen, progesterone, and testosterone.
+PMOS causes imbalances in hormones like estrogen, progesterone, and testosterone.
 These fluctuations can impact neurotransmitters in the brain, like serotonin and dopamine, which regulate mood and emotional responses. -

 Insulin Resistance and Chronic Inflammation